cc-hydrosub/L2SWBM/L2SWBM_v3/config_README.txt

    within the model, what values we would expect that parameter to have for that particular lake.
 Ensure that the time range you've picked per component prior contains observations for the column you picked
+-- For the data sets here, the column number should be 3 or greater, as columns 1 and 2 are years and months, respectively
-- [component] Prior Precision Mod: if a component has, historically, a narrow range of values, and you wish to provide flexibility, provide a value between 0 and 1, describing the fraction of calculated historical precision you prefer to use
+- [component] Prior Precision 'Mod'ification: if a component has, historically, a narrow range of values, and you wish to provide flexibility, provide a value between 0 and 1, describing the fraction of calculated historical precision you prefer to use